elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/advagg/README.txt

    aggregate before it gets written to a file.
 Useful for minification.
  - advagg_get_js_aggregate_contents_alter.
 Modify the data of the complete aggregate before it gets written to a file.Useful for minification.
- - advagg_save_aggregate.
+ - advagg_save_aggregate_alter.
 Modify the data of the complete aggregate allowing one create multiple files from one base file.
 Useful for gzip compression.
+Also useful for mirroring data.

 Modify file names and aggregate bundles:
  - advagg_current_hooks_hash_array_alter.
 Add in your own settings and hooks